C-NASIR/warp_policy_assignment_system/docs/learn/accessibility-usability-review.md

 ## Moderated usability protocol

-Give a new operator the Avery scenario and ask them to explain the final five assignments, find why pay schedule won, predict a future effective date, and locate the relevant audit evidence.
+Give a new operator the Rachel scenario and ask them to explain why an employee record is not a user, how Morgan receives authority, what limits Rachel to her reporting tree, and why Jordan rather than Morgan approves and executes the supported proposal.
+Then ask them to distinguish an explicit role from a policy-derived grant.
 Do not coach.
 Record completion, wrong turns, terms searched, and the learner's explanation—not customer or employee data.

-Success means the reader completes all four tasks, explains priority versus cardinality correctly, and distinguishes assignment history from the audit log.
+Success means the reader completes all five explanations, distinguishes action permissions from both scopes, and does not confuse reporting relationships, employee groups, or access roles.
 Any repeated wrong turn becomes a content change or Quick Find alias.
-The monthly aggregate baseline begins when Phase 6 is deployed; no user findings are fabricated in this repository report.
+No user findings are fabricated in this repository report.